-Our practice telephone lines are extremely busy please remember you can request prescriptions via Patient access.
+Our practice telephone lines are extremely busy please remember you can request prescriptions or book your appointments via Online Patient access.
 You can also use Online Consult to seek advice.

 ‘In line with the Government’s announcement, the NHS is aiming to offer every eligible person the chance to book a COVID-19 booster vaccine by the end of the year.
 This means our practice is now prioritising the booster rollout.

 As part of this, some of our routine services may be stood down temporarily to allow us to focus on protecting as many patients as possible.

 We are still there for anyone who may need care for an urgent need, but would ask for patience and respect as we support this key national priority over the coming weeks.
 We hope to be able to stand back up any services as soon as possible and will update this page as soon as we know more.

 Please don’t forget there are many services available for you, depending on your condition.
 These include: